Best Geiger Counters for Radiation Detection

 Abele, J. (2012).
 Watchdog of the Atomic Age – The Geiger Müller Counter in the History of Radiation Protection.
 PTB Mitteilungen Journal of the Physikalisch-Technische Bundesanstalt.
 Volume 122.
 Issue 3.
 Pages 55 – 66.
 (Source).

-Geiger counters have been around for over 90 years at this point, and survivalists and preppers are thankful to Hans, and his PhD student Walther for taking the time to discover it.
+Geiger counters have been around for over 90 years at this point, and survivalists and preppers are thankful to Hans and his PhD student, Walther, for taking the time to discover them.
 A Geiger counter is an irreplaceable piece of specialized equipment for radiation detection.
-During a radiation attack, accident, or disaster it becomes invaluable for survival.
+During a radiation attack, accident, or disaster, it becomes invaluable for survival.

 Our readers have found these articles helpful as well: